dxc-technology/halstack-style-guide/components/dropdown/README.md

 The use of dropdowns has its advantages but it depends on the screen support.
 Dropdowns are a standard widget, so the users know how to interact with them.
 The options available in a dropdown component are static, so this prevents from erroneous data entered by the user since it only shows a range of correct values for that input.

-A dropdown in mobile is more unusable than a dropdown in a web application, regarding screen spacing, size of elements and scannability in the number of options to display.

 ## Appearance